ranepo/ParkourPuzzle/README.md

 # ParkourPuzzle
-Source code for a school project
+Source code for a school project me and a couple of my friends did in sixth grade.